Remember (Walking in the Sand): Aerosmith version

 Aerosmith released a rock-oriented version of the song, featuring uncredited backing vocals by Mary Weiss of the Shangri-Las as a single in 1979.
 Released on Columbia Records it was taken from the group's sixth studio album Night in the Ruts and was also included on their Greatest Hits album.
 Aerosmith's cover was co-produced by Gary Lyons.
 It charted on the Billboard Hot 100 at number 67.
 It also peaked at number 29 on the Canadian RPM singles chart in March 1980.

 Other notable versions

 In 1979, Louise Goffin released a remake of the song on her debut album Kid Blue.
 That version reached number 43 on the Billboard Hot 100.

+The Go-Go's have frequently performed the song live, starting in 1981.

 In 2010 Irish singer, Imelda May sang the vocals on the Jeff Beck tribute to Les Paul Rock 'n' Roll Party (Honoring Les Paul) recorded live at the Iridium Theater, New York, on June 9, 2010.

 In 2011, English singer Hollie Cook covered the song on her self-titled debut reggae album, Hollie Cook, produced by Prince Fatty.
 Cook's version, titled "Walking in the Sand", was characterized by music critics as "optimistic" and "uplifting", with AllMusic remarking that her rendition "layers the doo wop classic with baritone brass hooks and roots reggae riddims".